nieomylnieja/go-repo-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to help us improve the go-repo-template.
+about: Suggest an idea to help us improve the x-repo-name.
 title: "[FEAT]"
 labels: enhancement
 assignees: ''